 2. Debate cards

-You can create debate cards and put kids in pairs or small groups.
-This way you give them ideas or roles to play.
+You can create debate cards and put kids in pairs or small groups to give them ideas or roles to play.
+However, it would be better if students created their own debate cards.
 Working in groups saves the ones who have no ideas from being stuck!
 Prepare an example for demonstration.
 For example:

-Child: I want to go to boarding school.
-I won't have to travel each day to and from school, I will be with my friends, study periods are supervised, there are team sports at the weekends, there are trips, it's fun, I'll be home in the holidays...you won't have to cook for me in the week, you can do some sport instead of looking after me, I won't mess up the house all the time because I won't be there...
+Child: I want to go to boarding school because I won’t have to travel each day to and from school, I will be with my friends, study periods are supervised, there are team sports at the weekends, there are trips, it’s fun, and I’ll be home in the holidays.
+And, you won’t have to cook for me in the week, you can do some sport instead of looking after me; I won’t mess up the house all the time because I won’t be there!

-Have some kids come up front and demonstrate your example of the "debate" using the cards.
-Then have the kids write their own arguments for topics they have chosen.
-Kids perform their debates in class.
-Collect in their arguments and in a different lesson, let pupils "debate" again with the cards or arguments made by other classmates, adding their own ideas.
+Have some kids come up front and demonstrate your example of the “debate” using the cards.
+Then have the kids write their arguments for topics they have chosen.
+Next, kids perform their debates in class.
+Finally, collect their statements and a different lesson, let pupils “debate” again with the cards or opinions made by other classmates, adding their ideas.

-- To win their point pupils have to use the debating terms that you are wanting to teach (if there are any!)
+- To win their point, pupils have to use debating terms or a specific phrase at least once.

-Check out this blog post below too - it's not directly on debating but the ideas are good for speaking skills: https://www.teachingenglishgames.com/new-ideas-plays-skits-or-theatre-teens
+Check out this blog post below for more speaking skills ideas for teens: https://www.teachingenglishgames.com/new-ideas-plays-skits-or-theatre-teens

-We totally welcome any ideas you have in the comments box!
+We welcome any ideas you have in the comments box!